ben-arnao/StoRM/README.md

 batch size: [32, 64, 128, 256]

 kernel size: [50, 100, 200, 500]

+At the end of the day there is then nothing stopping the user from re-paramterizing their search space after narrowing in on promising areas from running storm tuner at a broader scope.

 - For parameters that are coupled with one another (for example learning rate and weight decay).
 One might decide to parameterize weight decay as a factor of LR, instead of optimizing both seperately.
 This way, we only search for the best step size to weight decay ratio, instead of forcing the model to try and find LR and WD values that meet at the right scale.